rails/rails/guides/source/active_record_postgresql.md

 end
 ```

-The `:deferrable` option can also be set to `true` or `:immediate`, which has the same effect.
-Both options let the foreign keys keep the default behavior of checking the constraint immediately, but allow manually deferring the checks using `SET CONSTRAINTS ALL DEFERRED` within a transaction.
+When the `:deferrable` option is set to `:immediate`, let the foreign keys keep the default behavior of checking the constraint immediately, but allow manually deferring the checks using `SET CONSTRAINTS ALL DEFERRED` within a transaction.
 This will cause the foreign keys to be checked when the transaction is committed:

 ```ruby
 ActiveRecord::Base.transaction do